Nutrition and Healthy Habits in Pre-K: Setting the Foundation for Lifelong Wellness

 Parents and caregivers can reinforce healthy choices by weaving simple habits into everyday routines.

-• Balanced Meals: Offer a colorful plate with fruits, vegetables, grains, and proteins.
+• Balanced Meals: Offer a colorful plate with fruits, vegetables, grains, and proteins to help children explore new flavors and get the nutrients they need.

-• Active Play: Encourage outdoor movement and limit sedentary screen time.
+• Active Play: Encourage outdoor movement and limit sedentary screen time to keep bodies strong and minds engaged.

-• Restful Sleep: A consistent bedtime routine helps children recharge and focus.
+• Restful Sleep: A consistent bedtime routine helps children recharge and focus to keep bodies strong and minds engaged.

 Keep It Consistent